filecoin-project/specs/bootstrap.md

         if b.genesisHash == nil {
 	        b.genesisHash = trustedChain.GenesisHash
         } else if b.genesisHash != trustedChain.GenesisHash {
-            panic("One of your trusted peers is bad.")
+            Fatal("One of your trusted peers is bad.")
         }

         b.bootstrapPeers = append(b.bootstrapPeers, otherPeers)